What’s The Difference Between A Turbo-back And Cat-back Exhaust?

 By optimizing exhaust flow and reducing backpressure, a turbo-back exhaust system allows the turbocharger to spool up more quickly, resulting in improved throttle response and increased power output.
 It also helps cool the exhaust gases more efficiently, reducing the risk of overheating and potentially extending the turbocharger’s lifespan.

-See also What Is The Role Of An Exhaust Tip?
+See also What Causes An Exhaust System To Leak?

 Whats The Difference Between A Turbo-back And Cat-back Exhaust?